-Swollen gums are a very common problem and treating it properly from its very first stages is essential for maintaining your oral health.
+Swollen gums are a very common problem, but not one that should not be ignored.
+Treating it properly from its very first stages is essential for maintaining your oral health.
 The swelling can be caused by a wide range of conditions.
-A dental professional can help patients determine the cause of the swelling and then provide them with a personalized treatment plan.
+A dental professional can help patients determine the cause of the swelling, and then provide them with a personalized treatment plan.

 How to Recognize Swollen Gums

 Another common symptom of swollen gums is bad breath.
 The accumulation of fluids and toxins generates a foul smell that the patient will notice immediately.
-In advanced cases, swollen gums can lead to the edges of the gum line to recede, which is accompanied by a poignant halitosis.
+In advanced cases, swollen gums can lead to the edges of the gum line receding, which is accompanied by a poignant halitosis.

 Essential Questionnaire for Patients with Swollen Gums